 And, when asked about the preferred education for a role, hiring managers selected:

-As we see from the data, bachelor’s degrees beat out master’s degrees on both questions.
-None of the respondents prefer an applicant with a PhD, and very few of the respondents require that their applicants have any formal education beyond a bachelor’s degree.
+As we see from the data, bachelor’s degrees are preferred over master’s degrees for both questions.
+Only a single respondent preferred an applicant with a PhD, and very few of the respondents require that their applicants have any formal education beyond a bachelor’s degree.

 It is unclear why hiring managers prefer bachelor’s degrees over master’s degrees, but it may be because they value practical skills and experience more than theoretical knowledge.